clockspot/arduino-clock/README.md

 * Supports scheduled display dim/shutoff and switchable backlighting with optional PWM fade.
 * Timekeeping can be internal, or based on a DS3231 RTC (via I2C) for reliability/accuracy.
 * Supports both AVR and SAMD Arduinos (tested on Arduino Nano and Nano 33 IoT).
-* On Nano 33 IoT, supports Wi-Fi connectivity with web-based config and automatic NTP sync.
+* On Nano 33 IoT, supports web-based config and NTP sync over Wi-Fi.
+* User settings kept in persistent storage, but also mirrored in RAM in case of EEPROM/flash failure.

 Written to support [RLB Designs’](http://rlb-designs.com/) Universal Nixie Driver Board (UNDB):